-The quarantine life of COVID-19 introduced new challenges in this area.
-Staying indoors, sitting in front of screens, “binge watching,” working from home, are some things we need to consider.
+The quarantine life of the COVID era introduced new challenges in this area.
+Staying indoors, sitting in front of screens, “binge watching,” working from home, are some emerging phenomena we need to consider.

 Many of the physical health problems even pre-covid were created by our sedentary lifestyles.
-In fact, we have created categories of “dis-ease” featuring symptoms of phantom pain that are sometimes simply our bodies screaming out from being so unhealthy.
+In fact, we have created new categories of “dis-ease” featuring symptoms that are sometimes simply our bodies screaming out from being so unhealthy.

 Here are nine keys you may consider to sustaining physical health in a Covidian Era:

 Let’s face it, for many of innovators, workaholism comes easy.
 That same drive that gives us an edge and presses us to seed the gospel in host cultures where no one else has gone before, can also destroy us.
 On a digital frontier, there seems to be no boundaries and no end to the amount of work we can do.
 With the push of a button or the swipe of a screen, we are at work.
 The passion to move, organize, launch, start, and jump to the next frontier must be balanced with sustaining our own growth in wholeness.

 We must establish healthy boundaries around our time and take care of ourselves.
 I schedule my time with God, wife, family, and self, before it fills up with work.
 By being proactive in this way, I can achieve a degree of rhythm in my life.
 Time for spiritual disciplines, exercise, food, Sabbath, and fun are all part of my weekly schedule.